Siirry suoraan sisältöön

 Economy

-The city can contribute to a sustainable economy by various means, such as industrial policy, urban development and marketing, procurement and employment services.
-The perspective of sustainable economy is broad and is linked to a number of different SDGs.
-The main SDGs for a sustainable economy relate to poverty, work and livelihoods, consumption, industry and innovation.
+The main sustainable economy SDGs are related to poverty, work and livelihoods, consumption, and industry and innovation.
 Under the theme of sustainable economy, we also discuss the themes of sustainable housing, construction and traffic.

 Livelihoods and employment